This is a easy tutorial on how to make Beer Cheese Dip.

 If you like this Beer Cheese Dip recipe, check out my Olive Pimento Cheese recipe.
 It is another treasured family recipe.
 It is similar to the traditional Southern Pimento Cheese, but is more sharp and has olives.
 It is great over rye and pumpernickel bread or crackers.

 My Cheddar Pecan Cheese Ring with Elderberry Jelly recipe is another great cheese appetizer recipe to make.
-I got this recipe from my husband’s Aunt.
+This recipe came from my husband’s Aunt Priscilla.
 The sweet and tart Elderberry Jelly compliments the sharp and salty cheese mixture.
 It is absolutely delicious!

 Beer Cheese Dip Recipe